jsdelivr/globalping-cli/README.md

 > Opting for this installation method means you'll have to repeat this manual process to update the CLI to a newer release!

 [Explore the available versions](https://github.com/jsdelivr/globalping-cli/releases).

-## Updating

-If you've installed the Globalping CLI via a package manager, you only need to run the manager's update command to get the latest Globalping CLI version.

 ## Getting started with Globalping CLI